 1) Do a Course

-Reading alone is not enough to learn a practical skill like the design; you must also practise.
+Reading alone is not enough to learn a practical skill like the design; you must also practice.
 While there are numerous free resources available on how to upgrade your skills, completing an online course is one of the best ways to get stuck in the world of graphic design.

-They’ll give you foundational knowledge and show prospective employers that you know what you’re talking about.
+They’ll give you foundational knowledge and show prospective employers you know what you’re talking about.
 You’ll also collect some high-quality samples to use in your portfolio.

 2) Design Your Resume and Portfolio

 A professional portfolio is a creative resume that shows prospective employers what you’re capable of.
-It’s also a good idea to design the overall look of your actual resume to practice what you’ve learned about typesetting, color, alignment and contrast, among other things.
+It’s also a good idea to design the overall look of your actual resume to practice what you’ve learned about typesetting, color, alignment, and contrast, among other things.